What Happens In The Manic Phase Of Bipolar Disorder?

 Typically, people can experience emotional changes and move from one mood to another without difficulty.
 People with bipolar disorder, however, have more difficulty moving from one phase or mood than others.
 Recognizing potential warning signs of bipolar disorder is essential for knowing when to seek help.
 If you or someone you know is experiencing any of the following symptoms of mania that may be associated with bipolar disorder, consider consulting with a professional who can provide screenings and, if necessary, further testing, a diagnosis, and treatment.

 • Manic episodes often involve extremely high levels of energy that may be accompanied by risky behavior.
-For example, a person experiencing a manic episode may feel that they can accomplish an otherwise seemingly impossible task.
+For example, a person experiencing a manic episode may believe that they can accomplish an otherwise seemingly impossible task.
 They may take on multiple tasks at once believing they can accomplish them without assistance.
-While their ideas may seem feasible at the moment, when their mood begins to shift, the person can feel overwhelmed and/or disappointed, which may cause the following period of depression to worsen.
+While their ideas may seem feasible at the moment, when their mood begins to shift, the person can become overwhelmed or disappointed, which may cause the following period of depression to worsen.

-• Manic episodes may cause feelings of intense anger, irritability, or aggression that is otherwise out of character for the person.
+• Manic episodes may cause intense anger, irritability, or aggression that is otherwise out of character for the person.

 Treatment for bipolar disorder

-While it isn’t possible to prevent bipolar disorder, effective treatment can help manage symptoms of depressive, manic, or hypomanic episodes.
+While it isn’t possible to prevent a mental illness like bipolar disorder, bipolar disorder can be effectively treated to help manage symptoms of depressive, manic, or hypomanic episodes.
 Because bipolar disorder is a chronic, relapsing condition, it often requires long-term treatment.
 A treatment plan for bipolar disorder will typically include medication, psychotherapy, or a combination of both.

 Navigating manic episodes with online therapy